- What Is The Best Cat Food Without Ash?

 Though for the most part you can’t avoid ash in cat food, it doesn’t hurt to look for a product with low ash content.
 Low ash cat food is generally of higher quality than high ash cat food, especially if it contains a significant amount of animal ingredients (especially protein) with low carb content.
 These are the requirements we’re using to recommend the best cat foods without ash.
 Here are our top picks:

 Our Top Overall Pick: If you want to optimize your cat’s nutrition, fresh food is a great option to consider.
 Made with fresh, whole food ingredients, fresh food retains more of its original nutritional value than dry food which is cooked at high temperatures.
-NomNomNow is our favorite fresh cat food company and their products are a great fit if you’re looking for low ash cat food.
-Neither of their recipes (chicken and fish) contain meat meals and the fact that their ingredients are fresh reduces the need for synthetic mineral additives.
+Smalls is our favorite fresh cat food company and their products are a great fit if you’re looking for low ash cat food.
+None of their recipes (bird, other bird, beef, or fish) contain meat meals and the fact that their ingredients are fresh reduces the need for synthetic mineral additives.
 Plus, the higher moisture content supports urinary tract health.

 Most Popular Low Ash Cat Food: Not only is Taste of the Wild one of the most popular brands on the market, but it’s also one we recommend.
 This Rocky Mountain recipe features fresh salmon as the main ingredient with fresh chicken, smoked salmon, and roasted venison for supplemental protein.
 It is rich in moisture and low in carbohydrates with limited content of mineral additives.
 Overall, it provides complete and balanced nutrition for kittens and adult cats.